Apple Inc. (NASDAQ:AAPL), Amazon.com, Inc. (NASDAQ:AMZN) - Day After Selloff, Earnings, Trade News Seem To Offer Lift

 This morning, momentum seems to have swung into positive territory after yesterday’s rout, as one of the nation’s large retailers reported better-than-expected earnings and a report said that China and the United States have re-started trade talks.

-In corporate earnings news, Home Depot (HD) nailed it.
+In corporate earnings news, Home Depot Inc. (NYSE: HD) nailed it.
 The home improvement retailer said it earned $2.51 per share on revenue of $26.3 billion.
 ForQ3, HD was expected to report adjusted EPS of $2.26 on revenue of $26.26 billion, according to third-party consensus analyst estimates.
 After rising in pre-market trading, the Dow Jones Industrial Average ($DJI) component’s shares sank after comments from the company’s CEO on tariffs.

 Home Depot is just one of several retailers reporting in the next few days.
 In addition to watching the headlines for earnings and guidance news, investors may also want to listen in on conference calls to try to get a read on what management thinks of the state of the U.S. consumer going into the holiday shopping season.
 From what we’ve seen in economic data, the American consumer seems to be doing well.